Microsoft's new Call of Duty deal set for approval

 A consultation will be opened before a final decision on the deal is taken.

-If it receives final approval, it will bring to an end a tumultuous year-and-a-half for Microsoft.

-Since it announced plans to buy Activision Blizzard in January last year, the merger has split regulators around the world.
+Microsoft's plan to buy Activision Blizzard was originally announced in January last year, and would be the largest in the history of the gaming industry.

+However, it has proved controversial and received a mixed response from regulators around the world.

+The deal was passed by regulators in the European Union in May, while the US competition watchdog recently saw its bid to pause the purchase rejected by an appeals court.

+When the deal was initially blocked in the UK in April, it was seen as a blow for the government, which wants the country to become a tech powerhouse.

-Ms Cardell added: "It would have been far better, though, if Microsoft had put forward this restructure during our original investigation.
+The CMA's Ms Cardell said: "It would have been far better... if Microsoft had put forward this restructure during our original investigation.

 "This case illustrates the costs, uncertainty and delay that parties can incur if a credible and effective remedy option exists but is not put on the table at the right time."

+Sony objected to the deal originally, concerned that Microsoft could stop major games being made available to its own PlayStation business.

-Under the new deal, Microsoft has agreed to transfer the rights to stream Activision games from the cloud to the French video games publisher Ubisoft for 15 years.
+Under the new offer, Microsoft has agreed to transfer the rights to stream Activision games from the cloud to the French video games publisher Ubisoft for 15 years.

 The sale to Ubisoft of this portion of Activision's business will mean the cloud streaming of games like Call of Duty, Overwatch and World of Warcraft will not come under Microsoft's control.